Hiring Bartenders and Servers at two of the busiest Restaurant/Bars on Mackinac Island. Have fun, Make friends, money and memories! Great Housing!

 Indian Trails Bus Company has bus service from most major cities in Michigan to Mackinaw City or St. Ignace.

-There are over 60 miles of roads, paths and trails on Mackinac winding through the State Park and around town.
+There are over 60 miles of roads, paths, and trails on Mackinac winding through the State Park and around town.
 The trails are great for Mountain bike riding of all levels.

 Mackinac is a runner’s paradise, with a choice of flat terrain around the island shore road or the hilly terrain of the trails inside the park.
-Three competitive races are held each year, a 10 K early June and mid September and a half marathon at the end of October, each race draws over 1,000 racers.
+Three competitive races are held each year, a 10 K early June and mid-September and a half marathon at the end of October, each race draws over 1,000 racers.

-Organized softball and volley ball leagues during the summer months provide those interested in team sports a chance to compete with fellow workers. ?
+Organized softball and volleyball leagues during the summer months provide those interested in team sports a chance to compete with fellow workers.

 There are two golf courses open to the public; both can be walked in the evening after regular hours for free.

-Swim in the yacht basin downtown or at secluded British Landing, the lake is slow to warm but refreshing during the summers hot days.
+Swim in the yacht basin downtown or at secluded British Landing, the lake is slow to warm but refreshing during the hot summer days.
 Boating and kayaking are also fun pastimes for those with access to these crafts in the Straits around the Island.

 How to Apply

 Please complete and submit the appropriate application.
 You may send a resume as well, but only applicants who have completed our online application will be considered.

 Check out our websites to learn more about each property: